radiantearth/community-sprints/08182020-remote/software/progress.md

 ## Overview

 This document aims to record any and all progress that was made during the sprint.
 We want place to catalog everything that happened, no matter how small.
-Put what you did during the sprint in the appropriate section, and add a link to your 'show & tell' video at the end of the document.
+Put what you did during the sprint in the appropriate section, and add a link to your 'demo video' at the end of the document.
 Everyone who adds a video and updates this document will get a t-shirt, and be eligible for the bigger prizes - hoodies, jackets and $5000 to continue your work.
 The 'community' $5000 prize will be determined by everyone who is eligible.